Oak Hill's Response to Covid-19

 • Reception, Year 1 and Year 2 – led by Miss Tarling and Miss Gunter

-• Year 3 and Year 4 – led by Mrs Bowen
+• Year 3 and Year 4 – led by Miss Garrett

-• Year 5 and Year 6 – led by Miss Garrett
+• Year 5 and Year 6 – led by Miss Attwood

-Support staff will work in our bubbles and will not move between bubbles during the school day.
+Support staff work in our bubbles and do not move between bubbles during the school day.

-A member of staff will enter the bus and help the children with their seatbelts and the beginning and end of their journey.
+A member of staff will enter the bus and help the children with their seatbelts at the beginning and end of their journey.

-Parents are advised that children’s hands should be sanitised before travelling on the bus.
+Parents are advised that children’s hands should be sanitised before and after travelling on the bus.

 School drop off